e-dant/watcher/readme.md

 but this project doesn't benefit much from them.

 Rust really shines in usability and expression.
+That might be enough of a reason to use it.
+Among other things, we could work with async traits and algebraic types for great good.

 I'm not sure if there is a language that can
 "just" make the majority of the code in this project safe by definition.

-The guts of this project (the adapters) talk to the kernel.
+The guts of this project, the adapters, talk to the kernel.
 They are bound to use unsafe, ill-typed, caveat-rich system-level interfaces.